brikis98/yevgeniy-brikman-homepage/_posts/2011-04-17-physical-analogy-for-creative-thought.md

 seen as the natural outcome of which index cards you pull into your deck as you read each problem.
 For example, when you see the number 26, there are
 very few concepts - and consequently index cards - that you would associate with that number.
-The size of the deck is small and it only takes a few trials before a meaningful answer emerges.
+The size of the deck is small, and it only takes a few trials before a meaningful answer emerges.
 On the other hand, a number  like 3 has MANY possibilities, resulting in many more cards in the deck and consequently many more iterations before you stumble upon the proper permutation.
-1. We can also explain why, even when faced with the same types of problems, you creativity may fluctuate by considering the possibility that not all the possible "index cards" of your mind are equally accessible.
+1. We can also explain why, even when faced with the same types of problems, your creativity may fluctuate by considering the chance that not all the possible "index cards" of your mind are equally accessible.
 Depending on what you've been doing and thinking about, some words/phrases will be top of mind and readily pulled into your deck; other cards will represent concepts you haven't considered in a long time, stashed in the deep recesses of your memory, and will rarely get pulled into a deck.
-1. I've always find that increased constraints lead to increased creativity.
+1. I've always found that increased constraints lead to increased creativity.
 If I'm trying to solve too big or vague of a problem, I actually find it harder to come up with ideas than when faced with a smaller and more clearly defined problem.
 Again, the card analogy works here: broad and vague problems